-Our cash and cash equivalents are held in numerous locations throughout the world with 31% held overseas at December 31, 2021.
+Our cash and cash equivalents are held in numerous locations throughout the world with 30% held overseas at December 31, 2022.
 The Company intends to reinvest substantially all of its accumulated undistributed foreign earnings, except in instances where repatriation would result in minimal additional tax.
-As a result of the U.S. Tax Cuts and Jobs Act of 2017, we believe that the income tax impact if such earnings were repatriated would be minimal.